Parazoid/js-sketches/README.md

 A simple empty sketch, used as a template. *Note: Please use the colour __"#23272a"__ if you can for the background of all sketches as to maintain a uniform look on the webhub.*

 ### Fractal Tree
 A fractal tree, recursion based.
-A good start on understanding recursion and DOM elements.
+A good start on understanding recursion, fractals, and DOM elements.

 ### 10PRINT
 A JavaScript re-implementation of the Commodore 64 BASIC one-line program;